 Currently, a number of viruses are being tested in clinical trials, but only one virus has been approved for general use, by injection directly to the tumour.
 The researchers hope that this study will help us gain a better understanding of how virus therapies work, so that they can be used in combination with other immunotherapies in future.

 This research was funded by the University of Leeds and carried out by an international team of scientists involving Leiden University Medical Centre, Netherlands, and the Mayo Clinic, USA.
 Oncolytics Biotech Inc. donated one of the viruses for the research.

-For further information and to request interviews please contact Simon Moore, Press Officer at the University of Leeds, on 0113 34 38059 or firstname.lastname@example.org.
+For further information and to request interviews please email the press office at the University of Leeds at firstname.lastname@example.org.